Where was His Dark Materials filmed?

 And the Oxford filming also marked an auspicious occasion – when original trilogy author Philip Pullman visited the set and met some of the cast for the first time.

 “I mean, they said ‘Philip’s coming to set,’ and I was like ‘Help!
-SOS, someone save me’,” Dafne Keen, who plays Lyra in the series, told RadioTimes.com.
+SOS, someone save me’,” Keen told RadioTimes.com.

 “But then he came on set and he was so nice about it.
 He was saying that I’d done a great job, and he was very happy and stuff.
 As soon as he said that, I was quite chilled out.”